foryou929/react-google-login/README.md

 ```
 ## Callback

-If offline is false callback will return the currentUser object.
+If offline is false callback will return the GoogleAuth object.

 If offline is true callback will return the offline token for use on your server.